Cloud-Drift/clouddrift/docs/index.rst

 As of today, 24,597 drifters were released as part of the Global Drifter Program (GDP) dataset.
 From those observations, the GDP provides interpolated `hourly <https://www.aoml.noaa.gov/phod/gdp/interpolated/data/all.php>`_ and `six-hourly <https://www.aoml.noaa.gov/phod/gdp/hourly_data.php>`_ datasets.

 There are a few ways to retrieve the data, but all required time-consuming preprocessing performed steps.
-The 6-hourly dataset is distributed as a serie of `ASCII files <https://www.aoml.noaa.gov/phod/gdp/>`_ or a collections of 24,597 `NetCDF files <https://www.aoml.noaa.gov/ftp/pub/phod/lumpkin/netcdf/>`_, while the hourly dataset is distributed as a collection of 17,324 `NetCDF files <https://www.aoml.noaa.gov/ftp/pub/phod/lumpkin/hourly/v2.00/netcdf/>`_.
+The `6-hourly dataset <https://www.aoml.noaa.gov/ftp/pub/phod/lumpkin/netcdf/>`_ is distributed as a collection of 24,597 NetCDF files or a series of `ASCII files <https://www.aoml.noaa.gov/phod/gdp/>`_, while the `hourly dataset <https://www.aoml.noaa.gov/ftp/pub/phod/lumpkin/hourly/v2.00/netcdf/>`_ is distributed as a collection of 17,324 NetCDF files.
 Alternatively, the dataset can be retrieved through the `ERDDAP server <https://data.pmel.noaa.gov/generic/erddap/tabledap/gdp_hourly_velocities.html>`_, but requests are limited in size.

-CloudDrift goals are to *simplify* the necessary steps to get started with the GDP dataset, and to provide a cloud-ready library to *accelerate* Lagrangian analysis.
+CloudDrift goals are to *simplify* the necessary steps to get started with the GDP dataset or any Lagrangian datasets, and to provide a cloud-ready library to *accelerate* Lagrangian analysis.

 Getting started
 ---------------